vippsas/vipps-ecom-api/vipps-ecom-api.md

 5. Once payment process is completed, Vipps redirects to the `fallBack` URL that the merchant provided earlier.

+**Please note:**
-**Please note:** Vipps can not guarantee that the user will get to the `fallBack` URL, since it is possible to switch from Vipps or "kill" the app, or there may be network or battery problems, etc before the URL is opened.
+1. Vipps can not guarantee that the user will get to the `fallBack` URL, since the user may switch away from Vipps or "kill" the app, or there may be network or battery problems, etc before the URL is opened.
+2. If the user has started the payment in an embedded browser, such as in Facebook or Instagram, it is not possible for Vipps to open the `fallBack` URL in the embedded browser.
+The phone OS will always open URLs in the default browser.
+3. Because of the above, a successful payment _must not_ rely on session cookies in the browser.

-**Please note:** Vipps can not guarantee a particular sequence, as this depends on user actions, network connectivity/speed, etc. Because of this, it is not possible to base an integration on a specific sequence of events.
+4. Vipps can not guarantee a particular sequence, as this depends on user actions, network connectivity/speed, etc. Because of this, it is not possible to base an integration on a specific sequence of events.

 ## Desktop flow